quarka-org/docs.quarka.org/docs/user-manual/1-getting-started/installation.md

 ## Prerequisites

-Before installing QA Assistant, ensure your system meets the following requirements:
+Before installing QA Assistants, ensure your system meets the following requirements:

 - **WordPress**: Version 5.9 or higher
 - **PHP**: Version 7.0 or higher